Summit Daily News is looking for an Arts and Entertainment Editor to join the news team - ExBulletin

 Summit Daily News is seeking an Arts and Entertainment Editor to join its team in Frisco.
 This position will work primarily on a Tuesday through Saturday schedule.

-This position is a hybrid role that is responsible for supporting the Editor in a variety of newsroom functions with a primary focus on covering the beat of arts and entertainment for the daily newspaper.
+This position is a hybrid role that is responsible for supporting the Editor in a variety of newsroom functions with a primary focus on arts and entertainment beat coverage for the daily newspaper.
 This position is also in charge of our magazine and special section publications, with tasks such as copywriting, providing assignments and advice to journalists and freelancers, and coordinating layout with designers.

 Responsibilities include (but are not limited to):

-Wrote four to eight articles on arts and entertainment each week for the daily newspaper.
+Wrote four to eight articles on arts and entertainment each week for the daily.

-Proofreading, editing, writing titles and sending the journal to print as needed.
+Proofreading, editing, writing titles and sending the newspaper to print as needed.

 Editing, requesting revisions and rewriting stories.